lilye6368/sep10-freedom-project/blog/entry02.md

 ## Engineering Design Process

-I am currently in the first stage of the engineering design process, where the main goal is to define the problem.
-The problem that I hope to solve with my project is that **people are not informed about the world of technology in visual art**.
-The next stage is to research the problem and I plan to use not only articles and websites, but to also talk to my peers and those around me to discuss the issue and gain their input on the situation.
+I am in the first step of learning in engineering design process (EDP).
+My goal within this part is the find problems, fix them, and make a solution, or keep on learning new ones / for code too.

 ## Skills